MySQL replication between on-premise environment and Amazon Aurora via the internet

 Load the certificate file into the created cluster

-Introduce the certificate file to the cluster.
+Inject the certificate file into the cluster.

 Let's load the certificate file created in the previous step into the Aurora cluster.